tmiethlinger/CPP-Stochastic_Fourier_Solver_with_gnuplot/README.md

 <img src="https://render.githubusercontent.com/render/math?math=f''(x) = \sum_{k=0}^{n-1}{c_k (-k^2) \cos(k x)} = \sum_{k=0}^{n-1}{a_k \cos(k x)} \approx \sum_{k=0}^{\infty}{a_k \cos(k x)}">.

-Of course, for this example we can numerically obtain the coefficients in O(n log(n)) using FFT libraries (such as [FFTW][fftw]) (or possibly even purely analytical), but to have some fun and get a smooth animation, we use a stochastic solver with adaptive learning rate lr to incrementally find our solution.
+Of course, in principle we could numerically obtain the coefficients and solve this example in O(n log(n)) by using FFT libraries (such as [FFTW][fftw]) (or possibly even purely analytical), but to have some fun and get a smooth animation, we use a stochastic solver with adaptive learning rate lr to incrementally find our solution.
 In other words, we train our coefficients (using bold for vector notation) using the following update rule:

 <img src="https://render.githubusercontent.com/render/math?math=\mathbf{c}\leftarrow\mathbf{c}%2B+\text{step(lr)}">,